 Who Can Testify as a Med Mal Expert Witness?

 The rules for expert witnesses in a medical malpractice claim are not exact.
 Instead, they depend somewhat on the details of the case and your judge will decide whether or not your expert witness can testify.
 In certain instances, the judge may require an expert witness with the same medical specialty as the defendant.
 In other instances, a generalist may be able to testify.
 In general, the judge will look at the witnesses:

 - Research experience and publications

 - Work experience

 - Experience(s) testifying as an expert witness in other cases

 By choosing the nation’s leading personal injury law firm!
-At Munley Law, our experienced attorneys have worked with the best expert witnesses in the United States for more than 60 years.
+At Munley Law Personal Injury Attorneys, our experienced attorneys have worked with the best expert witnesses in the United States for more than 60 years.
 We know how to identify, recruit, interview, and train the best med mal expert for your case.
 In fact, we’re so confident in our abilities to win big for you, that we’ll put our money where our mouth is: If you don’t get paid for your medical injuries, then neither we will.
-Unless we negotiate a settlement you approve of or win a jury award, we won’t take a time for our legal services.
+Unless we are successful in negotiating a settlement you approve of or win a jury award, we won’t take a fee for our legal services.
 You’ll walk away paying nothing.
-In addition, we will pay all of the costs of fighting your case–including all payments to medical malpractice expert witnesses–out of our own pocket and simply subtract this amount out of your award at the end.
+In addition, we will pay all of the costs of fighting your case–including all payments to medical malpractice expert witnesses–out of our own pocket and simply subtract this amount from your award at the end.
 Plus, the consultation is always free.
-What are you waiting for?
 Call, text, chat, or email the nation’s best personal injury lawyers today.

 Share this post: